 The program last ran in summer 2021.

-Engaged Scholarship – The Doyle Undergraduate Fellows program helps students to develop critical skills in engaged scholarship, connecting academic research with real-world issues to foster more peaceful societies.
+Engaged Scholarship – The Doyle Undergraduate Fellows program helped students to develop critical skills in engaged scholarship, connecting academic research with real-world issues to foster more peaceful societies.
 Past projects have examined issues ranging from interreligious dialogue to the global refugee crisis.